chenhy97/MicroFI/README.md

 # Annoymous-353
 The repo contains the running results of injection execution and the source codes of non-intrusive Reuqest Marker and the Fault Injection Orchestrator for the paper "MicroFI:Non-Intrusive and Prioritized Request-Level Fault Injection Testing for Microservice Applications".
-Since it is a fault injection tools to test the resiliency of a online microservice application, we do not provide any offline data.
+Since it is a fault injection tools to online test the resiliency of a microservice application, we do not provide any offline data.
 ## Requirements
 - A kubernetes cluster that is deployed with service mesh (Istio).
 - A microservice system with distributed tracing.
 - A tracing system to collect and store the tracing data produced by the application.
-## running reults
+## running results

 - The injection solutions exploration results on three applications.